-With over 50 years of combined experience, our attorneys are zealous and effective representatives of lenders and creditors, ranging from banks to healthcare providers.
+With over twenty five years of experience in the field, our attorneys are zealous and effective representatives of lenders and creditors, ranging from banks to healthcare providers.
 We consult and work closely with our clients to develop a collection strategy to maximize their recovery while controlling litigation costs.

 Our efforts provide our clients the best possible chance of locating and converting debtor assets into payment.
 To effectively enforce a judgment, we begin by assessing, with our client, the likelihood of collection.
 We then utilize all statutory remedies available and appropriate.
 These remedies may include post-judgment discovery of financial information, supplemental proceedings, wage and account garnishments (where and as permitted), property and account levies, executions on property interests, and the creation and enforcement of judgment liens.

 A common hurdle in judgment collection arises when the debtor relocates to another jurisdiction.
 We routinely litigate jurisdictional issues, ranging from long-arm statutes to establishing minimum contacts and proper service.
 Likewise, we routinely engage local counsel on behalf of our clients to collect judgments, manage their work, and are often admitted pro hac vice.